hack3rs.ca network-security

 1. Capture Strategy and Scoping

-Capture filters reduce volume at collection time; display filters narrow analysis after capture.
+Capture filters reduce volume at collection time; display filters narrow analysis after the fact.
 Use them intentionally.
-Overly narrow capture filters can permanently exclude evidence you later need.
+An overly narrow capture filter can permanently exclude evidence you need later — you cannot recover packets that were never written to disk.

-Always document the capture point (endpoint, SPAN port, firewall, sensor, cloud mirror).
-The same flow can look very different depending on where in the path you observe it.
+Always document the capture point: the endpoint, SPAN port, firewall, sensor, or cloud mirror where traffic was collected.
+The same TCP session can look very different depending on where in the path you intercepted it.

 Normal Behavior